myonic Designation System for Ball Bearings

 | Quantity Control | If a package contains more than one bearing, do not remove more than the immediately required number |

-| Handling Tools | Ball bearings should be handled with tweezers or other special tools |
+| Handling Tools | Bearings should be handled with tweezers or other special tools |

-| No Direct Contact | High-precision miniature ball bearings must never be touched directly with fingers |
+| No Direct Contact | High-precision miniature bearings must never be touched directly with the fingers |

-| Protective Gear | Recommend wearing lint and abrasion-free finger cots or gloves |
+| Protective Gear | Recommend wearing lint-free, abrasion-free finger cots or gloves |

 Important Note: